The big chill: winter driving tips for your fleet

 It’s not just the shape of winter tyres that makes them so effective in cold weather; the rubber they’re made from is also more resistant to rigidity in low temperatures.
 Regular tyres can lose flexibility in temperatures below 5 degrees, reducing their effectiveness and grip on the road.
 The benefits of switching to winter tyres are tenfold despite the upfront cost and are capable of doing wonders for your winter road safety.

 Checking the essential components – By regularly checking all the critical components in your fleet, you should hopefully be able to catch any unwanted complications before you hit the road.
-The checks don’t have to take long but should be thorough enough to let you know you won’t get stuck at the side of a road after travelling 20 miles.
+The vehicle inspection checks don’t have to take long but should be thorough enough to let you know you won’t get stuck at the side of a road after travelling 20 miles.

 We recommend utilising RAC’s recommended checklist that they’ve put into the handy acronym FORCES for some easy fleet maintenance services that even your drivers can undertake.

 Fuel: First and foremost, fuel is something your drivers should keep an eye on while driving all year round, but especially in winter when the stop/start nature of congested traffic can result in vehicles using more fuel than they typically would.
-If you need help tracking and managing the fuel consumption of your fleets, you can find more information on how our fuel cards can help you here.
+If you need help tracking and managing the fuel consumption of your fleets, you can find more information on how our fuel cards can help your business.

 Oil: Oil is a core component of any engine; keeping it topped up is essential to ensure the internal parts are fully lubricated and aren’t damaging one another.